theislab/IMPA/README.md

 # Image Perturbation Autoencoder (IMPA)

-**Image Perturbation Autoencoder** (IMPA) is a model designed for style transfer on images of cells subjected to various perturbations.
+**Image Perturbation Autoencoder** (IMPA) is a model designed for style transfer on images of cells treated with various perturbations.
 IMPA is a Generative Adversarial Network (GAN) based on an autoencoder model.
 Images of control cells are encoded into a high-dimensional latent space and decoded conditioned on a perturbation representation.
 The decoder's output is used to deceive a discriminator model into classifying the decoded cells as truly coming from the target perturbation.
 In this way, our approach allows us to predict how a control cell would look had it been perturbed by a given treatment.

 The perturbation can be designed as: